JCL461437/JCL461437/README.md

 - 👋 Hi, I’m Jan Lehigh.
-- 👀 I’m interested in ...programming, software engineering, web development, submission grappling, and MMA.
+- 👀 I’m interested in ...programming, philosophy, submission grappling, and MMA.
 - 🌱 I’m currently learning ...Ruby, Ruby on Rails, HTML, CSS, SQL, and Python when I have the chance.
 - 💞️ I’m looking to collaborate on ...anything.
 Best able to work on Ruby and Rails applications but happy to work on anything.
 - 📫 How to reach me: Via my email, janlehigh461437@gmail.com